 - ~ mins read

-Trekking is generally very rewarding and a lifetime experience.
-While trekking is not dangerous, health and safety should always be kept in mind.
+Trekking is generally very rewarding and a once-in-a-lifetime experience.
+While trekking is not dangerous, health and safety should always be a top priority.
 Whether you're going for the Everest Base Camp trek in Nepal, the Inca Trail in Peru, or wanting to trek Kilimanjaro in Africa, all tour companies on Bookmundi will always have been carefully selected, to ensure that you get an as good and safe trekking experience as possible.
 We still recommend, however, that you always prepare yourself as much as possible and go through the below information on health, safety and altitude sickness while trekking.
 They may come in handy.

 - The water is generally not clean, not even at high altitudes.
-Please therefore always bring water purifying tablets, carbon filters or alike.
+Therefore bring water purifying tablets and carbon filters.

-- Personal hygiene is important in order not to get sick.
+- Personal hygiene is essential in order not to get sick.
 Hand sanitizer or disinfection gel will get you far.

-- Always bring you cell phone with you.
-It may not always catch connection when “out there”, but if it can and you need it, you’ll be glad you brought it.
+- Always bring your cell phone with you.
+It may not always catch connection when you're “out there”, but if it can and you need it, you’ll be glad you brought it.
 An alternative is to bring a satellite telephone (this is not a must though).

-- Bring first aid kit, especially if you are trekking alone.
-Generally we highly recommend to always bring a guide while trekking in the Himalayas.
+- Bring a first aid kit, especially if you are trekking alone.
+Generally, we highly recommend always bringing a guide while trekking in the Himalayas.